populse/capsul/doc/source/user_guide_tree/advanced_usage.rst

 The modules containing these definitions must be registered in ``study_config.attributes_schema_paths``, and their names have to be used in ``study_config.attributes_schemas`` and ``study_config.path_completion``

+.. _fom:

 File Organization Model (FOM)
 =============================

+FOMs are defined in the :mod:`Soma-base library <soma.fom>` as an independent system, and used in Capsul as a files completion implementation.

 Using FOMs
 ----------